alexander-lindner/latex/docs/actions.md

 ### Inputs

 * path: path to the project (aka the `-p` parameter)
-* version: the texlive version to use.
+* version: the TeXtool version to use.
 Default: 'v2.1.5.1'
 ### Outputs

 * pdf: path to the pdf file